Graduate Theological Union

 - I have a master’s degree, but it is not in theology, can I still apply to the GTU doctoral program?

-- How do I choose an Area of Study?
+- How do I choose a concentration?

 - How do I find out more about the faculty?
 Can I contact faculty prior to applying?